emiliebumatay/portfolio/README.md

-# Procurement - Spend Analytics Project
+# Procurement Spend & Budget Performance Analysis
 ## 🎯 Problem Statement
 Axiom Strat Technologies is currently facing a **₱9.34M** overspend (13.6% variance).
 To bring operations back within a standard corporate threshold of 3% (**₱2.06M**), this analysis aims to bridge the gap by identifying the remaining **₱7.28M** in addressable savings across departments.
 ## 📈 Data